rodricios/crawl-to-the-future/crawlers/google_2000/README.md

 2. Webpage, Complete

-Here's where I and Tim, but really I because he's got few other paper to spearhead, anyways, here's where I can start noting down that this may very well be a specification for what time of page we'd like to have in our dataset.
+Here's where I and Tim, but really I because he's got few other papers to spearhead; anyways, here's where I can start noting down that this may very well be a specification for what type of page we'd like to have in our dataset.

+---

 ###Decision?